 Anandrao Patil.
 Anand travelled from his native India to Japan for doctoral studies on small ncRNAs in the silk moth at Kyushu University in Fukuoka.
 His Master’s in biotechnology was on microRNAs in Spodoptera litura at Tamil Nadu Agricultural University in India.
 Anand joined the lab in January 2019 and is working on developing conditional lethal strains of hoppers and aphids.

 Megan Williamson.
 Originally from Poughkeepsie, NY, Megan received her BS from NCSU.
-Her projects include: (1) Evaluation of driver/effector constructs for tetracycline early female lethal strains of L. cuprina.
+For a PhD in Genetics her projects include: (1) Evaluation of driver/effector constructs for tetracycline early female lethal strains of L. cuprina.
 (2) Developing a sex transformation strain of L. cuprina to convert females to males.

 Esther Belikoff.
 Manager, Insect transgenesis facility.
 Originally from Houston, TX., Esther received her BS from Columbia University.
 Prior to joining NCSU, Esther worked for Bruce Alberts at UCSF and Kate Beckingham at Rice University.
 Esther works part-time (50%) on Scott lab projects.
 She has contributed to the male-only Lucilia, Lucilia dosage compensation, Lucilia larval debridement therapy and male-only D. suzukii projects.

 Dina Espinoza-Rivera.
 Dina has considerable experience working with plants and insects.
 She currently rears hoppers and aphids on corn and artificial diet.
 Dina is developing optimal methods for feeding antibiotics such as doxycycline to these species.
 Dina completed a BSc and postgrad diploma in forestry from the Universidad de Concepcion, Chile prior to moving to the USA.